Skip to main content

 Dorothy Elston Alford Memorial Haughton Branch – Haughton was home to one of the initial three Bossier Parish Library branches that opened in 1940.
 The library moved into the Haughton Masonic building in 1949.
 In 1970, the village of Haughton donated land and $5,000 toward the construction of a new library building.
 The new building housed both the library and the town hall.
 More space was needed for both facilities and the library expanded into the town hall portion of the building in 1987.
 A new town hall was constructed next door, not attached to the library.
 After this remodel, the Haughton library was dedicated and renamed the “Dorothy Elston Alford Memorial Haughton Branch.”
 Mrs. Alford served as the Haughton branch librarian for 19 years.
 It was again renovated and expanded in 2001.

 Historical Center – In the early 1960s, the Bossier Parish Library announced plans to compile a collection of photographs, scrapbooks, and other information related to the history of the parish.
 These items were indexed and kept at the Bossier City branch.
 A dedicated history center opened in 1998, directly behind the Central Branch on Beckett Street.
 The building featured large exhibit spaces and a storage room for archival material.
 The History Center is now part of the Bossier Central Library Complex, where we are in the process of adding new exhibits that will encourage people of all ages to not only learn more about Bossier history but experience it through interactive displays.
-There is also be a dedicated research room for patrons.
+There is also a dedicated research room for patrons.

 Rita Sanders Keoun Memorial Plain Dealing Branch – The Plain Dealing branch was one of the original three branches of Bossier Parish Library, opening within the town hall in 1940.
 The Police Jury approved the construction of a new building that opened in 1959.
 A children’s area and preschool activity center were added during a 1987 expansion, along with the doubling in size of the public service space.
 In 1991, the library was renamed the “Rita Sanders Keoun Memorial Plain Dealing Branch” in honor of her over 40 years on the Bossier Parish Library Board of Control.
 The Plain Dealing Branch was renovated and expanded in 2003, almost tripling its square footage.
 Plain Dealing native Katie Lusk Allen and her husband, Curtis Allen, donated the property for the expansion in memory of the Arthur Clyde Lusk, Sr. family.
 Along with additional space for library services, the expansion allowed for exhibit spaces showcasing Bossier Parish history.
+In 2022, the branch was renovated to add additional meeting room spaces and staff offices.

 Anna P. Tooke Memorial Branch – The former Koran Branch was originally a grounded State Library bookmobile and opened in 1977 on land provided by Bossier Rural Electric Corporation.
 A mobile building replaced the bookmobile in 1987.
 In 2012, land was donated to the Library by the grandchildren of Anna P. Tooke and a beautiful new library named in her honor, along with a playground and walking path, was constructed for the Koran and Elm Grove communities in 2014.
 The branch opened to the public in Spring 2015.